 Arthur Zankel Music Center

 ALBERT ROUSSEL Trio for Flute, Viola, and Cello, Op.
 40

 MEREDITH MONK Backlight (World Premiere, commissioned by Carnegie Hall)

 Presented by the Department of Music and the Office of the Dean of Special Programs

 Residency made possible by generous support from Anna-Maria and Stephen Kellen Foundation

-In October 1999 Monk performed A Vocal Offering for His Holiness, the Dalai Lama as part of the World Festival of Sacred Music in Los Angeles.
+In October 1999 Monk performed A Vocal Offering for the Dalai Lama as part of the World Festival of Sacred Music in Los Angeles.
 Her 40th year of performing and creating new music was celebrated in 2005 by a four-hour marathon at Carnegie's Zankel Hall, with additional performances throughout New York City.
-In February 2012 she was honored with a remix and interpretations cd, MONK MIX, featuring 25 artists from the jazz, pop, dj and new music worlds.
-In March 2012, she premiered Realm Variations for six voices and small ensemble, commissioned by the San Francisco Symphony, and performed in John Cage's Song Books as part of the Symphony's American Mavericks Festival.
+In February 2012 she was honored with a remix and interpretations cd, Monk Mix, featuring 25 artists from the jazz, pop, DJ and new music worlds.
+In March 2012 she premiered Realm Variations for six voices and small ensemble, commissioned by the San Francisco Symphony and performed in John Cage's Song Books as part of the Symphony's American Mavericks Festival.
 Monk's newest music-theater piece, On Behalf of Nature, premiered in January 2013 at UCLA and is currently touring internationally.
-This fall, Meredith Monk will mark her 50th season as a creator and performer.
-Recognized as one of the most unique and influential artists of her generation, she has been appointed the 2014-2015 Richard and Barbara Debs Composer's Chair at Carnegie Hall.
+This fall Meredith Monk will mark her 50th season as a creator and performer.
+Recognized as one of the most unique and influential artists of her generation, she has been appointed the 2014–15 Richard and Barbara Debs Composer's Chair at Carnegie Hall.